 These subpar and painful outcomes often stem from operating with limiting or disempowering beliefs.
 The worst are disempowering beliefs ingrained as true.

 These are part of the pattern recognition and observations from our own vast empirical evidence, applied research, and analysis of thousands of datapoints through the years.

-Parents want the best for their kids but often don’t know how to get there.
+Parents want the best for their kids, but often don’t know what they don’t know, or don’t know how to get there.

 At any given time in the U.S. alone, a good portion of over 5 million private school students have the advantage of resourced parents who don’t hesitate to advantage their children by investing deep 6-figure USDs to greater than $1 million for each child’s K-12 and higher education.
 The following is one of the relevant articles written a few years ago (prices get higher each year): “Welcome To Manhattan, Where A Big City Education Could Cost You $1 Million.”